department-of-veterans-affairs/disability-max-ratings-api/README.md

 This repository uses Dependabot to keep dependencies up to date.
 Pull requests from Dependabot are automatically merged if:
 - All checks pass
 - The update is a minor or patch version change (major version updates require manual review)

+Interested in contributing?
+Check out our [CONTRIBUTING.md](CONTRIBUTING.md) for more information.